 Regarding expert evidence, as with other evidence, expert opinion must be relevant to the dispute resolution.
-The author of the expert report is supposed to be an expert in a technical matter (science, art, engineering, etc.) this is necessary so the judge can conclude on the trial.
+The author of the expert report must be an expert in a technical matter (science, art, engineering, etc.); this is necessary so the judge can conclude on the trial.